Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Framework

-The rest of the paper is dedicated to showing Theorem \ref{t:LLN}.
-Its final proof using results that will be shown in the next two sections can be found in Section \ref{ss:final_proof}.
-Mind that except in Section \ref{sss:final_proof_continuous}, where we will deduce the LLN in continuous time from that in discrete time, we only work with discrete time: $\mathbb{T}=\NN$ and $\LLL=\ZZ\times\NN$.
+The rest of the paper is dedicated to proving Theorem \ref{D:t:LLNd} {(in Section \ref{D:sss:final_proof_continuous} we show that Theorem \ref{D:t:LLNc} can be derived from Theorem \ref{D:t:LLNd}).} Its final proof using results that will be shown in the next two sections can be found in Section \ref{D:ss:final_proof}.
+Mind that except in Section \ref{D:sss:final_proof_continuous}, where we will deduce the LLN in continuous time from that in discrete time, we only work with discrete time: $\mathbb{T}=\NN$ and $\LLL=\ZZ\times\NN$.